rw3iss/ObjectDataMapper/README.md

 ## Methods: ##
     save(type, object) - performs an insert or an update, returning a promise. find(type, properties) - performs a search with the given properties, returning a promise.

+## What It Doesn't Do ##
+Any kind of sophisticated joins or other-than-basic functionality for simple one-dimensional CRUD operations, for now.
+I will probably incorporate joining based on preferences set in the schema (ie. lazy-loading vs. on-the-fly for model properties that are foreign references).